 - Function at home or at work

-The Day Hospital offers short-term, intensive mental health care for expectant and new mothers in a supportive and nurturing environment that can help them experience the joys of motherhood.
+The Day Hospital offers short-term, intensive mental health care for expectant and new mothers in a supportive environment led by a team of professionals with perinatal mental health expertise.
 The goal is to help patients understand that these negative feelings are not their fault, and to give them ways to overcome them.

 Although depression and anxiety are the most common reasons women seek help at the Day Hospital, staff can also treat women with obsessive compulsive disorder, post-traumatic stress disorder and other mood disorders.Treatment